zmkfirmware/zmk/docs/docs/config/index.md

 sidebar_label: Overview
 ---

-ZMK has several configuration settings that can be changed to change the behavior of your keyboard.
+ZMK has many configuration settings that can be changed to change the behavior of your keyboard.
 They are set in either Kconfig or Devicetree files.

 This page describes the Kconfig and Devicetree file formats and how to change settings in them.
 See the other pages in the configuration section for a list of settings you can change.